Using "Always Free" services

 Even if you can create your own website, how to get it ranked by Google?
 How do you make it accessible, so people with disabilities are not excluded?
 How do you ensure that mobile phone visitors get a good experience and don't use up their data plans accessing your site?

 And what about performance?
 How do you know if your visitors aren't waiting too long for your website to download?
 And which pages are they reading and for how long?
-How did they get referred to your site and where are they located?
+How did they get referred to your site?
 Do you even know if you have any visitors?